GOP Gov Hutchinson says 2024 presidential bid ‘on the table’

 Making clear he was “not aligned” with Trump, Hutchinson added: “I think he did a lot of good things for our country, but we need to go a different direction.
 And so that’s not a factor in my decision-making process.”

-Hutchinson in recent months has become a fixture on cable television — at times drawing the ire of Trump — in defending his veto of legislation targeting transgender youths in the state and warning fellow Republicans about tying their fortunes too closely to the former president.
+Currently the chairman of the National Governors Association, Hutchinson in recent months has become a fixture on cable television — at times drawing the ire of Trump — in defending his veto of legislation targeting transgender youths in the state and warning fellow Republicans about tying their fortunes too closely to the former president.
 After the Jan.
 6, 2021, Capitol riot, which led to Trump’s impeachment by the House, Hutchinson said he wanted Trump’s administration to end.
-He’s also made it clear since early 2021 that he would not back a Trump 2024 bid.
+He’s made it clear since early 2021 that he would not back a Trump 2024 bid and urged public officials to look ahead rather than focus on Trump’s false claims of a stolen 2020 election.

 Though Trump remains the most popular figure among Republican voters who dominate primary elections, several GOP figures are considering presidential runs on a platform opposing the former president.
 Beyond Hutchinson, they include Gov. Larry Hogan of Maryland and Reps.
 Adam Kinzinger of Illinois and Liz Cheney of Wyoming.